 When you bring up Greenfoot, go ahead and open up a scenario.
 To start with we will use the PSPGWombats scenario that was in the zip file.
-When you have loaded this, you should see a screen like figure 1.
+When you have loaded this, you should see a screen like Figure 1.1.
 A scenario is simply the term used in Greenfoot for how it organizes programs.
 We will work with many different scenarios over the course of the text and you will even create some of your own.
 Each scenario contains the text files for pieces of code, images that are used in the scenario, and various other information that Greenfoot uses.

 The Greenfoot environment has several different areas in it.
 The largest part of the screen shows the graphical representation of the world.
-In the case of the Wombats scenario, this starts off with what looks like a sandy grid.
-To the right of the world display, Greenfoot lists the different classes that are part of this scenario.
+In the case of the Wombats scenario, this starts off with what looks like a sandy grid with one wombat in the top left and three leaves scattered around.
+To the right of the world display, Greenfoot lists the different CLASSES that are part of this scenario.
 In the Wombats scenario we see the classes broken into two areas.
-On top are the "World classes" and on bottom are the "Actor classes".
-The classes World and Actor are general and appear in all Greenfoot scenarios.
-The other classes below them, in this case WombatWorld, Wombat, Rock, and Leaf, are specific to this particular scenario.